ZoharGalili/65MX_PCB/README.md

 ### bakeneko65 and ai03 vega board outline

 I coppied the board outline of the bekeneko for supporting a gummy o-ring friction fit mount.
-I also took the 4 outer plate mounting standoff points from the ai03 vega so i took the board outline as well.
+I also took the board outline from the ai03 vega so the board can support an internally screwed case.

 ### soldered MX switches